Wednesday, 21 October 2020

 Popokarimu

 Okay, this one is cool.
 The Popokarimu (a rough Swahili translation of 'bat silkworm') is a Plagas-infected bat that fused with a silkworm, and somehow this ends up with a four-winged draconic monstrosity.
 Perhaps a bit too fantasy-monster, but I like it a lot!
+The four wings look cool, and the massive armoured worm-tail is great.
 I also kind of like just how mutated the face of this creature is.
 The upper jaw certainly looks like a gross bat, but the lower jaw has mutated into a nastier looking underbite.
 It's a bit easier to see in that official artwork, but the bat's lower half has been fused to a massive, mutated silkworm that spits sticky silk to grab your characters in place.
-I do really like that they end up with a creature that, in flight, looks so much like the Kipepeo's silhouette.
-An all right combination of mutated animals.
+The profile look makes it look a lot more clearer!

 Ndesu

 Ndesu (a mis-transcription of the Swahili word 'Ndevu', meaning beard) is...
 El Gigante from the previous game.
 But with a beard.
-I really didn't care all too much for El Gigante in the previous game, beause that's just a big Lord of the Rings troll man.
-Ndesu is also a big troll man.
-I do like that its parasites will burst out from its stitches, but otherwise ehhh.
+He also has a belt of dead soldiers?
+I really didn't care all too much for El Gigante in the previous game, because that's just a big Lord of the Rings troll-man.
+Ndesu is also a big troll-man.

 Ricardo Irving

 And I do mean massive.
 Here's a screenshot to make you appreciate just how utterly large Irving is, because that's Irving's monster form 'head' next to poor Sheva.
 It's far, far bigger than any of the giant enemies we've fought in this franchise, up to and including the likes of Plants 42 and 43; Del Lago; the Salazar/Queen Plagas fusion; and both of Birkin and Nemesis's final fleshglob form.
-It sure is a giant creature for sure, reminding me of something like a kraken since Chris and Sheva fights Irving while on a decent-sized boat, and for the most part all you can see of Irving are his massive spiky tentacles or that one tentacle that ends in a massive chitinous mouth.
+It sure is a giant creature for sure, reminding me of something like a kraken since Chris and Sheva fights Irving while on a boat.
+Irving's mutated form is this massive kraken that swims on either flank, using its massive chitin-tipped tentacles to slam and attack the boat.

 U-8